 Dues: Annual dues are $25 for individuals and $30 for a family membership (same address).
 Our membership year is January to December.
 Please download and complete the membership form whether you are joining for the first time or renewing your membership.
 You may pay by cash (in person at one of our events), check, credit card (as a PayPal guest), or PayPal account.
-(If you pay online, you will still need to email, mail, or deliver the completed membership form.)
+(If you pay online, you will still need to send us the completed membership form.)

 Support COGS!
 For an annual membership fee of $25 for individuals or $30 for a family (with same address), you will receive notification about all of our programs, help pay honorariums for speakers, purchase resources for local libraries, and offset costs for special events and preservation of historical data.
 Back issues of digital copies of the COGS Quarterly and handouts from select, past programs are available for download and a few recorded programs are available for viewing to current members for their personal use on the Member Resources page.
 In addition, COGS membership provides a wonderful opportunity to talk with and learn from others who share your interest.

 Purpose: The Clarke-Oconee Genealogical Society (COGS) was organized September 1987 in Athens, Georgia (home of the University of Georgia).
 The goal of the organization is to help further individual genealogical research efforts, knowledge, and techniques by way of our programs, roundtables, workshops, shared interest groups, field trips, publications, and quarterly newsletter.
 The Society also promotes the collection and preservation of information relative to Clarke and Oconee counties and the surrounding areas.

 Scope: Research materials and resources are not limited to Clarke and Oconee counties or to the southeastern states as we realize that many people are researching other parts of the U.S. and the world.
 Working together, we are able to help these people locate local and online sources for the information they are seeking.